Hanoosh/memreas-transcoder-public/README.md

 	/var/www/memreas-transcoder-public/startup_worker.sh
 ```

-//
-// Server should be setup and ready to test
+Server should be setup and ready to test
-// - reboot the server and edit/execute the test_transcoder.sh to test
+- reboot the server and edit/execute the test_transcoder.sh to test
-// - you can use tpel.sh to tail the php_errors.log file
+- you can use tpel.sh to tail the php_errors.log file

-//
+Create an AMI of this server once you're testing is complete

+For Auto-Scaling:
+- Create an Auto-Scaling Group
+- Create a new launch configuration
+- Use the AMI you just created as your base
+- *Hardware sizing is project specific so adjust your server accordingly
+- Create thesholds for scale down and scale up and ensure you set cooldown threshold
+- *A simple configuration is to use time with CPU Utilization for scale up and down (i.e. if >90% and > 5 minutes start new server, if <20% and >5 minutes then scale down with 1 server as minimum)

+Testing Auto-Scaling
+- You can test best using test_autoscaler.sh with large files and monitoring your EC2 instances.